Southern Christmas Tree Association

 Where do REAL trees come from and how does Christmas tree farming affect the environment?

-In the past, most Christmas trees came from the forest; today approximatley 98% are grown on Christmas tree plantations.
+In the past, most Christmas trees came from the forest; today approximately 98% are grown on Christmas tree plantations.

-Most southern grown Christmas trees take 4-5 years to mature.
-During that time farmers work very hard to care for their trees.
-The trees must be fertilized, protected from insects, and pruned 2 to 3 times annually.
-Mowing between rows of trees is required during the summer months.
+Most southern grown Christmas trees take 4-5 years to reach marketable heights.
+During that time, farmers work very hard caring for their trees.
+Trees must be fertilized, protected from insects, and pruned two to three times annually.
+Mowing is required to reduce unwanted competition during the summer months.

 Where do fake or artificial trees come from and how do they affect the environment?

-Most fake trees (85%) in the U.S. are imported from China.
+Most artificial trees (85%) in the U.S. are imported from China.

-In the words of the National Christmas Tree Association: Artificial trees are a petroleum based product that consume vast resources during fabrication.
-A burden to the environment, artificial trees aren't biodegradable and will remain in land-fills for centuries after disposal.
-The average life span of an artificial tree is only six years.
+As quoted from the National Christmas Tree Association: Artificial trees are a petroleum based product that consume vast resources during fabrication.
+A burden to the environment, artificial trees are not biodegradable and will remain in landfills for centuries after disposal.
+The average usable life span of an artificial tree is only six years.